 Celebrating U of T connections with a Landmark project tree

-Katherine and her husband Adam Carney (BPHE 2007), a Financial Planner with TD Wealth Financial Planning, have generously donated a tree to the Landmark Project to commemorate their deep connection to the University, and to create a new and “very special” place on campus where they can spend time as a family.
+Katherine Carney and her husband Adam Carney, a financial planner with TD Wealth Financial Planning, have generously donated a tree to the Landmark Project to commemorate their deep connection to the University, and to create a new and “very special” place on campus where they can spend time as a family.

-As far back as he can remember, musician Paul Shaffer (BA 1971 UC), former bandleader on The Late Show with David Letterman, knew the University of Toronto was his destiny.
+As far back as he can remember, musician Paul Shaffer, former bandleader on The Late Show with David Letterman, knew the University of Toronto was his destiny.

 The University of Toronto Students’ Union (UTSU) is improving accessibility in the St. George campus core with a generous $250,000 donation to the Landmark Project.

 University of Toronto students’ union champions the landmark project